mach3-software/MaCh3Tutorial/README.md

 ```
 If you want to read more about implementation please go [here](https://github.com/mach3-software/MaCh3/wiki/02.-Implementation-of-Systematic)

-As first step let's modify `Error: 0.11` to `Error: 2.0`, this should significantly modify error which shou.d be noticeable in MCMC.
+As first step let's modify `Error: 0.11` to `Error: 2.0`, this should significantly modify error which should be noticeable in MCMC.

 Lastly we need to modify name of output file.
 This is governed by manager class (read more [here](https://github.com/mach3-software/MaCh3/wiki/01.-Manager-and-config-handling)) modify `OutputFile: "Test.root"` in `Inputs/ManagerTest.yaml` to for example
 `OutputFile: "Test_Modified.root"`.